joerivanveen/each-domain-a-page/readme.txt

 Tags: landing page, domain, page, mapping, slug, single Donate link: https://paypal.me/ruigehond
 Requires at least: 4.5
-Tested up to: 5.2.3
+Tested up to: 5.3
 Requires PHP: 5.4
 Stable tag: trunk
 License: GPLv3

-Serves a specific page from Wordpress depending on the domain used to access your Wordpress site.
+Serves a specific page or post from Wordpress depending on the domain used to access your Wordpress site.

 == Description ==

-Easily manage a large number of landingpages or one-page websites from a single Wordpress site.
+Easily manage a large number of landing pages or one-page websites from a single Wordpress site.

-This plugin is intended as an easy way to map different domains to different landingpages from your Wordpress site.
+This plugin is intended as an easy way to map different domains to different landing pages from your Wordpress site.
 That way you can easily maintain a large number of one-page sites from a single Wordpress installation.

 You don't have to set anything up, it works out of the box.

 Just point a domain that you own to your Wordpress installation.
 In Wordpress, create a page for that domain.
 The slug should be the domain name without 'www' and with the .'s replaced by hyphens.

-You can see it working on my own domain: joerivanveen.eu, which shows a special page with slug 'joerivanveen-eu' on my joerivanveen.com blog.
+You can see it working on my own domain: wordpresscoder.nl, which shows a special page with slug 'wordpresscoder-nl' on my joerivanveen.com blog.

-Benefits:
+= Benefits: =

 1. the rest of your website keeps working as always

 2. you can easily reuse and maintain elements like forms on several domains at once

-3. bring in more traffic using landingpages for multiple domains without hassle
+3. bring in more traffic using landing pages for multiple domains without hassle

-Caveats:
+= Caveats: =

 - the one-page sites all look quite similar to your main site, if you want more flexibility (and more work) there is Wordpress Multisite

 - some themes use webfonts, for them to work a couple of rows are added to your .htaccess, these are clearly marked #ruigehond007 (this is my seventh plugin)

-- it does not work for custom post-types yet, only pages and posts
+- it does not work for custom post-types yet, only regular pages and posts

-- if your blog is in a subfolder of the main site (e.g. my-site.com/blog) you need to take an extra step for this to work, see installation
+- if your blog is in a subfolder of the main site (e.g. my-site.com/blog) you need to take an extra step for this to work, see installation tab

 I put special care in making the plugin very lighweight, you will notice it has virtually no effect on the speed of your installation.